Get

 1. Poodle

-red toy poodle dog at the park
+red toy poodle in the park

 Image Credit: Mykhaylo_Kozelko, Shutterstock